dgroomes/llm-api-playground/README.md

 * [ ] Prompt caching
 * [ ] (TODO move this out of this sub-project because it isn't an llm-api focus) Fine-tune a small model over my own content.
 I'd like to at least do fine-turning once, for the sake of it.
 This has to happen in the cloud probably, but if I fine-tune a small model I can run inference locally.
 I want to fine-tune the model with my own README content across all my repositories.
 Now that I think about it, fine-tuning for small models is probably a good idea because the capability of local models is relatively low, so we want to juice them for a specific task.
 * [ ] (TODO move this out of this sub-project because it isn't an llm-api focus) "semantic search" product over my own data.
 I should be able to make that with embeddings?
 Also take care to note that you can use AI for semantic search, but you don't need *generative* AI for the actual response (I think?
 We want to "classify" the query as one of a few Q&As...)
-* [ ] "programmatic" example.
+* [x] DONE openai sdk example.
 I'm particularly interested in the UX of streaming the tokens back as they are generated.
 I need a programmatic example for this.

 ## Reference